schluhm/spotify-downloader/README.md

 Check out `config-template.json` as a guide.
 It should be fairly self-explanatory - put in the API keys where it says "YOUR KEY HERE".
 You shouldn't need to touch anything under `GOOGLE_CONFIG`.

 You will absolutely need to set the APP_CONFIG settings, so do that (I put in the values as they are on my system, as a guide.)
+Here is a brief description of these items:

+- `google_secrets_location` sets the location of the keys file that the Google API function reads in order to connect to YouTube.
+- `songs_file` sets the location of where the file containing data for all of the downloaded songs is located.
+- `download_path` sets the location of where the MP3s will be downloaded.

 ### Installation